 Make a Plan

 A goal of $100k is a nice round number.
 But is it the right number, and are there moving parts that might impact how much you need to save?
 The right amount might be higher or lower, and the best way to figure that out is to run some numbers.
-There are plenty of calculators out there that can help, and a financial planner can also assist.
+In fact, $50k of retirement income is plenty for some people (in some places).
+There are numerous calculators out there that can help, and a financial planner can also assist.